-The Annual Canadian Echo Weekend is designed around your needs and requests over the past fifteen meetings.
+The Annual Canadian Echo Weekend is designed around your needs and requests over the past seventeen meetings.
 We will focus on common clinical problems encountered in your practice and the important role that echocardiography plays in diagnosis and patient management.
 Novel and evolving technologies to enhance your diagnostic capabilities and improve patient care will be highlighted.

 At the end of this program, participants will be able to: